dcit202Andriod/Dzidzi/README.md

    William acted as the master of the repository, creating branches, resolving conflicts, and merging branches.
 He also worked on the recipe page and created an SQLite database for the application.
 5. Sylvia \
-   Sylvia worked on the user interface (XNL) of the breakfast page, she also took her time to go through the entire application to enforce uniformity of UI.
+   Sylvia worked on the user interface (XML) of the breakfast page, she also took her time to go through the entire application to enforce uniformity of UI.
 6. Aamina \
    Aamina designed the user interface (XML) of the recipe page, she also assisted William in the database by providing the needed data in